 Liver pate with knife inside.

-• Chicken liver: The main ingredient is chicken liver.
-We love chicken for its mild flavor, but duck, turkey, pork, or beef liver can be used as well for more variety.
+• Chicken liver: The main ingredient here is chicken liver.
+I know, I know… to most people, liver is a no-go, but I encourage you to try it.
+I love chicken liver for its mild flavor, but duck, turkey, pork, or beef liver can be used as well for more variety.

 • Veggies: Shallots and garlic are the regular veggies to add into pâté, but yellow onion or chives work well too!

 • Herbs: Dried thyme is a “must” for a fantastic pâté.
-For more herb diversity, add dried or fresh herbs like dill or parsley.
+For more herb diversity, add dill, parsley, rosemary, or fresh thyme.

-• Seasoning: Salt and black pepper go a long way to flavor the pâté, so adjust the amount of these to taste.
+• Seasoning: Salt and black pepper go a long way to flavor the pâté, so adjust these to taste.
 For even more flavor, consider adding spices like cumin, paprika, red pepper flakes, or allspice.

-• Fat: Our go-to fat choice for making the pâté creamy is butter, but lard is also a good substitute.
+• Fat: My go-to fat choice for making the pâté creamy is butter, but lard is also a good substitute.

-Chicken liver pate is essentially a puree of all the ingredients, with a tiny bit of cooking involved.
-Follow this guide to make the most of the flavors and ingredients.
+Chicken liver pate is essentially a purée of all the ingredients, with a tiny bit of cooking involved.
+Here’s how to make the most of the flavors and ingredients.

-• Melt the butter: Place butter in a small pan and cook butter on low heat until melted and lightly browned.
+• Melt the butter: Place the butter in a small pan and cook it on low heat until melted and lightly browned.
 Remove from heat and set aside.

 • Sauté the veggies: In a separate large skillet, sauté the additional butter, shallots, and garlic on medium heat until the shallots are translucent.

-• Add chicken liver: Add chicken liver to the pan and cook until browned on all sides.
-Chicken liver is fully cooked at 165°F.
+• Add the chicken liver: Add chicken liver to the pan and cook until it is 165°F and browned on all sides.

-• Cook the liquids: Remove the skillet from heat and quickly add seasoning and brandy.
+• Cook the liquids: Remove the skillet from heat and quickly add the seasonings and brandy.
 Return to the stovetop, and on high heat, cook the mixture until it turns into a syrup.
 Remove from heat and allow to cool.

-• Blend the mixture: When the mixture is cooled, blend mixture in a blender or food processor until creamy and smooth.
+• Blend the mixture: When the mixture is cool, blend it in a blender or food processor until it is creamy and smooth.

 • Top with butter: Pour the melted butter from the small pan on top of the pâté.
-Refrigerate until ready to serve.
+Refrigerate and chill until ready to serve.

 Tips from the Kitchen

-• Soak the chicken liver: Soak the chicken liver in milk for about an hour to make the liver taste more mild.
+• Soak the chicken liver for a milder flavor: Soak the chicken liver in milk for about an hour to make the liver taste more mild.

-• Choose a pale chicken liver: When able to choose, buy pale chicken livers.
+• Choose a pale chicken liver: If you’re able to choose, buy pale chicken livers.
 They tend to have a more mellow, rich flavor compared to red-colored livers.

 Liver pate with knife inside.